lightning/bolts/07-routing-gossip.md

 that an earlier version of the spec did not require waiting for receipt of funding locked: deferring rather than ignoring it allows compatibility with this behavior.

-The `short_channel_id` human readable format is designed so that double-clicking or double-tapping it will select the entire ID on most systems.
-Humans prefer decimal when reading numbers, so the ID components are written in decimal.
-The small letter `x` is used since on most fonts, the `x` is visibly smaller than decimal digits, making it easy to visibly group each component of the ID.

 ## The `channel_announcement` Message